zoop/zoop-web-sdk/README.md

 <a name="bsaWebhook"></a>
 ### 5. WEBHOOK

-The webhook response will be received to the webhook_url provided in the initialization call.
-When receiving the webhook response please match the webhook_security_key in the header of the request to be the same as the one provided in the init call. **If they are not the same you must abandon the webhook response**.
+The webhook response will be sent to `webhook_url` provided at the init call.
+You might receive multiple responses for a single transaction.
+The response(s) will be send when the user start any kind of interaction with the gateway.
+When receiving the webhook response please match the webhook_security_key in the header of the request to be the same as the one provided in the init call.
+If they are not the same **you must abandon the webhook response**.

 <a name="bsaSuccessWebhookReqBody"></a>
 #### 5.1 SUCCESSFUL REQUEST BODY